 Definition 7.18 (Almost everywhere, a.e.).
 Let $\Omega \subset \mathbb{R}^n$ be a Lebesgue-measurable open domain.
-Measurable functions are defined almost everywhere, in short a.e., in $\Omega$ .
-When we change the function value on a subset of Lebusgue measure zero, then we do not change the function value.
-In other words when there is $T \subset \Omega$ such that the Lebesgue measure of T is zero and
+Measurable functions are defined almost everywhere, in short a.e., in Ω .
+When we change the function value on a subset of Lebuesgue measure zero, then we do not change the function value.
+In other words f(x) = g(x) almost everywhere in Ω when there is $T \subset \Omega$ such that the Lebesgue measure of T is zero and